elemprod/lptask/README.md

 ## Use Cases

-The LPTASK scheduler can be used in almost any simple to medium complexity embedded systems but it really shines in applications which have some of the following characteristics:
+The LPTASK scheduler can be used in almost any simple to medium complexity single processor embedded systems but it really shines in applications which have some of the following characteristics:

 * Power reduction is a high priority which is often the case for battery powered devices.